 “Life is changing fast,” says Richmond.
 “Technology we spent good money on only a few years back is now antiquated.”
 They’re hard to let go because you remember how useful they were, she says.
 But unless you can honestly say you would use that outdated phone that doesn’t have a charger, get rid of it.
-Find out ways to recycle just about anything, including your old technology.

 Bath bombs and salts